A Points East Paradise

 A Foodie’s Dream

 It’s certainly no secret that Prince Edward Island is a foodie’s heaven.
 Here on the Island, the bounty of local goodness is simply too fabulous to ignore and along the eastern coast you’ll find an impressive list of culinary points of call.
-Enjoy dinner with a view as you’re served fresh local produce and PEI seafood while overlooking the Three Rivers at The Wheelhouse in Georgetown.
-Join the party of world-class entertainment with a craft beer in hand at Copperbottom Brewing in Montague, or head to the Point Prim Chowder House for their legendary chowder and take in a spectacular sunset.
+Set up a beach picnic at the beautiful Tracadie Bay, featuring some delicious PEI seafood from FiN Takeaway.
+Dine out on Island fare at The Wheelhouse in Georgetown while enjoying breathtaking views of the Brudenell River.
+Join the party of world-class entertainment with a craft beer in hand at Copperbottom Brewing or pair your craft beer with some BBQ at Bogside Brewing in Montague, or head to the Point Prim Chowder House for their legendary chowder, dreamy seaside deck, and spectacular sunsets.

 If you’re looking for a full fledged culinary affair, Chef Michael Smith has created not just a meal, but an unmissable event at his Inn at Bay Fortune.
 The Fireworks Feast is a world-renowned farm-to-table experience with a new menu every day drawing ingredients and inspiration from the Inn’s own herb gardens and a bounty of producers around the Island.
 And to top it off, it’s all prepared in a 25-foot long, brick-lined, wood-burning, fire-breathing beast!